-- (1) Presents consolidated financial data of the Company's predecessor for the periods prior to the Company's acquisition of substantially all of the assets and the assumption of certain liabilities of the predecessor, effective March 14, 1994.
+(1) Presents consolidated financial data of the Company's predecessor for the periods prior to the Company's acquisition of substantially all of the assets and the assumption of certain liabilities of the predecessor, effective March 14, 1994.
 See "Certain Transactions."
 Because of such transactions, certain aspects of the consolidated results of operations for periods prior to the period beginning March 14, 1994 are not comparable with those for subsequent periods.
 Net income (loss) per share data are presented only for the year ended December 31, 1995 and the three months ended March 31, 1995 and 1996.
-Net income (loss) per common share for the year ended December 31, 1995 and the three months ended March 31, 1995 and 1996 has been computed after deducting \$446,000, \$102,000 and \$102,000, respectively, from net income (loss), which deductions represent preferred stock dividend accumulations. - (2) The Company's predecessor was an S Corporation and accordingly was not subject to federal or state income tax. - (3) For a description of the computation of the number of shares and the net income (loss) per share, see Note 2 of Notes to Consolidated Financial Statements. - (4) The pro forma data give effect to the sale of 3,500,000 shares of Common Stock offered by the Company hereby as if it occurred at January 1, 1995 or at January 1, 1996 for the three months ended March 31, 1996, and include (i) elimination of dividends resulting from the redemption of all Redeemable Preferred Stock; (ii) elimination of interest expense resulting from the repayment of the 1994 Loan and all Subordinated Notes; (iii) elimination of amortization of deferred loan fees and an interest rate cap; and (iv) adjustments to income taxes to reflect the tax effects of the items listed in (ii) and (iii) above. - (5) Adjusted to give effect to the issuance of the 3,500,000 shares of Common Stock offered by the Company hereby and the use of the net proceeds therefrom as set forth in "Use of Proceeds."
+Net income (loss) per common share for the year ended December 31, 1995 and the three months ended March 31, 1995 and 1996 has been computed after deducting \$446,000, \$102,000 and \$102,000, respectively, from net income (loss), which deductions represent preferred stock dividend accumulations.

+- (2) The Company's predecessor was an S Corporation and accordingly was not subject to federal or state income tax. - (3) For a description of the computation of the number of shares and the net income (loss) per share, see Note 2 of Notes to Consolidated Financial Statements. - (4) The pro forma data give effect to the sale of 3,500,000 shares of Common Stock offered by the Company hereby as if it occurred at January 1, 1995 or at January 1, 1996 for the three months ended March 31, 1996, and include (i) elimination of dividends resulting from the redemption of all Redeemable Preferred Stock; (ii) elimination of interest expense resulting from the repayment of the 1994 Loan and all Subordinated Notes; (iii) elimination of amortization of deferred loan fees and an interest rate cap and the write-off of remaining unamortized balances; and (iv) adjustments to income taxes to reflect the tax effects of the items listed in (ii) and (iii) above. - (5) Adjusted to give effect to the issuance of the 3,500,000 shares of Common Stock offered by the Company hereby (at an assumed initial public offering price of \$13.00 per share) and the use of the net proceeds therefrom as set forth in "Use of Proceeds."